rlcosta177/simple-network-sniffer/README.md

-# Simple network sniffer
+# Simple packet sniffer

-this is a simple network sniffer written in Python using the scapy library.
+this is a simple packet sniffer written in Python using the scapy library.

 ## Features